SerenityOS/yaksplained/README.md

 Generic confusion emoji.

-Created by sin-ack on June 8th, 2021.
-Reason: In response to an admittedly [weird comment by Ali](https://discord.com/channels/830522505605283862/851522357734408232/851871356051521546), sin-ack used the non-existing catdogconfused, to which Andreas responded with the then-non-existing yakfused.
-This was promptly created by sin-ack.
+Created by Agni on June 8th, 2021.
+Reason: In response to an admittedly [weird comment by Ali](https://discord.com/channels/830522505605283862/851522357734408232/851871356051521546), Agni used the non-existing catdogconfused, to which Andreas responded with the then-non-existing yakfused.
+This was promptly created by Agni.

 ### Yakid2: CSS is my passion